Impact-Site-Verification: 2721d812-1059-4270-b9fa-5c1654788cd1

-Celontin 300MG : Capsule - 60
+Celontin 300MG

-What is Celontin ?
+What is Methsuximide?

 Celontin is an anticonvulsant medication that is prescribed to patients to treat absence seizures.
 Methsuximide is the generic name for Celontin.
 The average Celontin price is about $453 for a supply of 100, 300 mg capsules.
 An easy way to reduce the Celontin price is to use our free Rx.com discount card.